hannajonsd/hannajonsd/README.md

 I'm a Software Engineering student at the University of Iceland!

 - 🔭 I am currently on an exchange semester at the Cooper Union in New york
-- 💻 This summer I was a Software Solutions Specialistat at Origo Iceland.
+- 💻 This summer I was a Software Solutions Specialist at Origo Iceland.
 - 😄 Pronouns: she/her